gatling/gatling/src/docs/content/reference/current/core/injection/index.md

 ### Concurrent Scenarios

-You can configure multiple scenarios in the same `setUp` block to started at the same time and executed concurrently.
+You can configure multiple scenarios in the same `setUp` block to start at the same time and execute concurrently.

 {{< include-code "multiple" java kt scala >}}

 ### Sequential Scenarios

-It's also possible with `andThen` to chain scenarios so that children scenarios starts once all the users in the parent scenario terminate.
+It's also possible with `andThen` to chain scenarios, so that children scenarios start once all the users in the parent scenario terminate.

 {{< include-code "andThen" java kt scala >}}

 ### Disabling Gatling Enterprise Load Sharding

-By default, Gatling Enterprise will distribute your injection profile amongst all injectors when running a distributed test from multiple node.
+By default, Gatling Enterprise will distribute your injection profile amongst all injectors when running a distributed test from multiple nodes.

 This might not be the desirable behavior, typically when running a first initial scenario with one single user in order to fetch some auth token to be used by the actual scenario.
 Indeed, only one node would run this user, leaving the other nodes without an initialized token.